-Each student is required to demonstrate mastery of the major elements of business administration prior to taking doctoral seminars.
+Where dictated, each student is required to demonstrate mastery of the major elements of business administration prior to taking doctoral seminars.
 The elements cover such functional areas as accounting, finance, organizational behavior, marketing, information systems, general and operations management.
 They are designed to give students a broad knowledge of business operations.
-The following School of Business & Management (SBM) courses address these areas:
+The following School of Business and Management (SBM) courses address these areas:

 Every student must satisfy these 3-credit prerequisites prior to beginning formal doctoral study.
 Each course requirement can be satisfied in one of 3 ways:

 ● By taking and passing an equivalent course to SBM courses from an AACSB-accredited institution with a grade of at least B, a maximum of five years prior to admission

 ● Possession of an undergraduate major in the subject area

 ● Passing a proficiency examination administered by the relevant department with a grade of at least B.

 Note: Higher-level courses may also be required depending on area of specialization